illustration of colored circles representing fibroids

 More than a birth control app

-Natural Cycles is the first app to be FDA cleared for birth control.
+Natural Cycles is the first app to be FDA Cleared for birth control.
 The app uses temperature data to work out where you are in your cycle so you know whether or not you’re fertile.
 You can then use this info to either plan or prevent pregnancy - making Natural Cycles much more than a birth control app.
-In fact, users who use Natural Cycles to get pregnant conceive in three cycles or less on average.
+In fact, couples who use Natural Cycles to get pregnant conceive in three cycles on average.

 As well as adapting to your fertility journey, Natural Cycles can also help you keep track of symptoms and signs that happen throughout your cycle.
 You can log everything from different types of pain to different levels of sex drive.
 Learn more about the science behind Natural Cycles or download the app today.